mlatcl/mlatcl.github.io/_people/vidhi-lalchand.md

   also postdoctoral research associate working on the Human Cell-ATLAS project supervised by Prof. Neil Lawrence.

-  Her PhD is supervised by Prof. Carl Rasmussen and Dr. Christopher Lester.
+  Her PhD is supervised by Prof. Carl Rasmussen and Dr Christopher Lester.
 Her research interests are in Bayesian Non-parametrics, Gaussian Processes and Hierarchical Modelling.
 She is interested in applications of probabilistic machine learning to problems in contemporary sciences like computational biology, high energy physics and astronomy.
 Her Ph.D. is funded by the Alan Turing Institute and Qualcomm Innovation Fellowship (Europe).
 ---